Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Quantitative Characterization of Heat Exchange Mechanisms

 In homogeneous systems subject only to advection at a constant velocity $u$, all particles move coherently, leading to negligible variance.
 When particle velocities $u_i$ vary but remain statistically stationary with finite variance, the displacement variance grows ballistically:

 which is typical of advection-dominated systems and reflects persistent velocity contrasts among particle paths.

 For uniform-aperture fractures, early-time transport is characterized by advection and in-plane diffusion, producing ballistic behavior ($\mathcal{V}(t) \propto t^2$).
-As time progresses, thermal diffusion gives rise to normal scaling $\mathcal{V}(t) \propto t$.
-Eventually, heat exchange with the matrix induces delays in particle trajectories, but the system retains a diffusive character at late times, as matrix conduction alone does not induce anomalous scaling.
+As time progresses, in-plane diffusion gives $\mathcal{V}(t)\propto t$.
+At longer times, heat exchange with the matrix induces long residence times and a transition toward subdiffusive scaling ($\beta<1$), with heavy-tailed release governed by the semi-infinite diffusive memory of the matrix.

 In heterogeneous systems, where the velocity field varies due to aperture fluctuations or geometric irregularities, the displacement variance reflects the combined influence of several transport processes \citep{Fox2015}.
 These include in-plane heat conduction, velocity-induced dispersion, and fracture–matrix exchange, all of which contribute to enhanced spreading and larger variance values \citep{Wang2023a}.
 At early times, the system typically exhibits a ballistic regime ($\mathcal{V}(t) \propto t^2$), associated with coherent advection before diffusive effects take over.
 This regime is generic in particle-based models and, while present even at low Péclet numbers, it is often unresolved due to its short duration.
 As thermal conduction and local velocity gradients become effective, the system transitions to near-Fourier scaling ($\mathcal{V}(t) \propto t$), eventually reaching subdiffusive behavior driven by matrix exchange and long residence times.